For many kids, mine included, the prospect of summer camp is the very axis on which the Girl Scout year spins.

 Since her food allergy diagnosis at age 4, I had vowed to support Alexandra in enjoying normal life activities.
 Still, summer camp presented several unknowns, including a distant location and a new group of caregivers.
 Plus, my daughter was still very young.
 I argued with myself about the pros and cons of each decision.
 If I let her go to camp, was I risking her health?
 If I didn’t let her go, was I risking her self-esteem?

 What I found out was encouraging.
-The camp didn’t serve peanut butter, employed a full-time EMT and trained its staff in EpiPen usage.
+The Girl Scout camp didn’t serve peanut butter, employed a full-time EMT, and trained its staff on when and how to use an epinephrine auto-injector.
 After more discussion, we decided to give it a go.

 But on the second day, the phone rang.
 I could see it was the camp.
 My heart raced as I choked out a greeting.
 “This is the medical office,” said the voice on the line.
 No!
 My heart was pounding so hard that I barely heard the next sentence.
 “Alexandra scraped her foot on the bottom of the pool and was bleeding, so we gave her a Band-Aid.
 It’s camp policy to report any injuries that result in bleeding.”